CompositionalIT/farmer/readme.md

 ## Plans
 * Support for more common ARM resource types
-* Clean up lots of code
-* Make DSL nicer
-* Support more use-cases
+* Support more complex interactions with resources
 * Look to simplify the DSL even more e.g. auto-detect parameters and dependencies.

 ### Currently Supported Resources